 The Teaching and Learning Handbook: This is more than just a teaching and learning policy that sits on the shelf, or, even worse, a few pages in the staff handbook that sets out expectations for lesson planning and offers a few templates.
 This is a developmental document; a research based handbook that provides clear guidelines on how to plan and deliver lessons.
 Our teaching and learning handbook is the central policy of the school - our 'bible' - and the basis of our on-going programmes of staff training and lesson observation.
-Candidates can request an electronic copy to review in advance from m.rieder@kaa.org.uk.
+Candidates can review a copy in advance here: https://kaa.org.uk/teaching-learning/teaching-learning-handbook/

-Our handbook is not overly prescriptive or formulaic; instead it provides teachers with a helpful framework to guide their thinking about short, medium and long-term planning; questioning; discussion; group work; literacy; extended writing; and many other aspects of classroom practice.
+Our handbook is not overly prescriptive; instead it provides teachers with a helpful framework to guide their thinking about short, medium and long-term planning; questioning; discussion; group work; literacy; extended writing; and many other aspects of classroom practice.
 Within this framework they can develop their own lessons and activities to suit their style and subject.